dlange98/XamarinAppCenterDemo/Readme.md

 ## Security

-[The Servie Security description can be found here](./ServiceSecurity.md) Mobile Client security will be described in the mobile client description.
+The Service Security description can be found here: [[Security Doc](./ServiceSecurity.md)].
+Mobile Client security will be described in the mobile client description.

 ## Services

 The underlying service layer is implemented using Azure Functions, Entity Framework, and SQL Server.
-[The service layer is described here](./Services.md) Service Health and Operation is monitored using Application Insights and
+The service layer is described here: [[Service Layer Doc](./Services.md)].
+Service Health and Operation is monitored using Application Insights and

 ### Data Layer / Persistance
 SQL Server is used for the Persistance Layer, with Entity Framework managing the ORM.